 GeneCards Summary for MC1R Gene

 MC1R (Melanocortin 1 Receptor) is a Protein Coding gene.
-Diseases associated with MC1R include Melanoma, Cutaneous Malignant 5 and Skin/Hair/Eye Pigmentation, Variation In, 2.
-Among its related pathways are Signaling by GPCR and Aldosterone synthesis and secretion.
+Diseases associated with MC1R include Skin/Hair/Eye Pigmentation, Variation In, 2 and Melanoma, Cutaneous Malignant 5.
+Among its related pathways are Melanocyte Development and Pigmentation and Peptide ligand-binding receptors.
 Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and hormone binding.
-An important paralog of this gene is MC4R.
+An important paralog of this gene is MC3R.